-OVC expects to make up to three awards (one per purpose area) of up to \$900,000 each, with an estimated total amount awarded of up to \$2.7 million.
-OVC expects to make awards for a 36-month period of performance, to begin on October 1, 2018.
+OVC expects to make one award of up to \$600,000, for a 12-month period of performance, to begin on October 1, 2018.

 OVC may, in certain cases, provide additional funding in future years to awards made under this solicitation, through continuation awards.
 In making decisions regarding continuation awards, OJP will consider, among other factors, the availability of appropriations, when the program or project was last competed, OJP's strategic priorities, and OJP's assessment of both the management of the award (for example, timeliness and quality of progress reports), and the progress of the work funded under the award.